 > The Board's Application Review Committee interviewed all 44 applicants for the 9 pharmacy permits during their meetings on January 25-31, 2018.
 Following their interviews and deliberations using the evaluation criteria specified in the Board's rules, the committee developed a ranking of the applicants by region.
 Following the notification of rankings to all applicants in each region, the Board provided an opportunity for any applicant to withdraw its application prior to the Board's consideration of that application during the scheduled administrative hearing.
 Every applicant was advised the approval of one application for a region would require the denial of all other applications in that region, and further, the denial of an application for a pharmacy permit is considered an adverse licensing action, and further, the Board is required to report all adverse licensing actions to the National Practitioner Data Bank (NPDB).
 Every applicant was further advised the Board would include information about the competitive nature of the application process in any report submitted to the NPDB.
 Every applicant was further advised that while the Board would not consider any such NPDB report as a negative factor in any future licensing decision, the Board could not speak for any other entity relying on NPDB reports for their decisions.

 > Prior to the March 27-28, 2018 administrative hearings, 23 applicants withdrew their applications.
 The remaining 21 applicants were noticed to appear at specific times on one of the two days.
-The Chairman of the Application Review Committee presented the committee recommendations to the members of the Board's administrative hearing panel (full Board minus the members of the Application Review Committee, who are excused from futher consideration of these applications) during the meetings.
+The Chairman of the Application Review Committee presented the committee recommendations to the members of the Board's administrative hearing panel (full Board minus the members of the Application Review Committee, who were excused from futher consideration of these applications) during the meetings.
 The Board's administrative hearing panel opened hearings for each of the applicants, received the application materials, relevant notices, and other materials and entered them into the hearing record as exhibits.
 Given the amount of information in the exhibits, the members of the administrative hearing panel then recessed the hearings to review the exhibits.